topasmc/topas-docs/parameters/defaults.rst

 ::

-    i:Ts/NumberOfThreads = 1 # Number of CPU threads that work will be distributed to b:Ts/BufferThreadOutput = "False" # Causes console output to be show one thread at a time i:Ts/Seed = 1 # starting random seed
+    i:Ts/Seed = 1 # starting random seed
-    i:Ts/MaxStepNumber = 100000 # limit on number of steps before a track is killed i:Ts/MaxInterruptedHistories = 10 # limit on how many histories can throw rare Geant4 errors
+    i:Ts/MaxStepNumber = 1000000 # limit on number of steps before a track is killed i:Ts/MaxInterruptedHistories = 10 # limit on how many histories can throw rare Geant4 errors
-    b:Ts/DumpParameters = "False" # Set true to dump full set of parameters to html file TopasParameterDump_Run0.html b:Ts/DumpNonDefaultParameters = "False" # Like above but omits defaults b:Ts/ListUnusedParameters = "False" # Set true to list unused parameters on the console i:Ts/ShowHistoryCountAtInterval = 1 # How often to print history count to the console b:Ts/ShowHistoryCountOnSingleLine = "False" # Set true to make history count reuse same line of console i:Ts/RunIDPadding = 4 # pad Run ID numbers to this many places in file names b:Ts/PauseBeforeInit = "False" # Pause for Geant4 commands before initialization b:Ts/PauseBeforeSequence = "False" # Pause for Geant4 commands before run sequence
+    b:Ts/DumpParameters = "False" # Set true to dump full set of parameters to html file TopasParameterDump_Run0.html b:Ts/DumpNonDefaultParameters = "False" # Like above but omits defaults b:Ts/ListUnusedParameters = "False" # Set true to list unused parameters on the console i:Ts/ShowHistoryCountAtInterval = 1 # How often to print history count to the console b:Ts/ShowHistoryCountLessFrequentlyAsSimulationProgresses = "False" # Counts by 1, then by 10, then by 100, etc.
+    i:Ts/MaxShowHistoryCountInterval = "2147483647" # Stops increasing count interval after this limit
+    b:Ts/ShowHistoryCountOnSingleLine = "False" # Set true to make history count reuse same line of console b:Ts/IncludeTimeInHistoryCount = "False" # Adds time stamp to history count i:Ts/RunIDPadding = 4 # pad Run ID numbers to this many places in file names b:Ts/PauseBeforeInit = "False" # Pause for Geant4 commands before initialization b:Ts/PauseBeforeSequence = "False" # Pause for Geant4 commands before run sequence